-Which are the best handguns for beginners?
+Which are the best beginner handguns?

 Many beginners make their choice based on things like looks or familiarity from movies – all without thinking about what would actually be the most effective handgun for a new shooter.

-In this guide, we are going to explore a few important gun criteria – such as caliber, ammo, size, ergonomics, price, and safety – to arm you with everything you need to understand when it comes to selecting your first firearm.
+In this guide, we are going to explore a few important gun criteria – such as caliber, ammo, size, ergonomics, price, and safety features – to arm you with everything you need to understand when it comes to selecting your first firearm.

 When we combine all the critical considerations we’ve successfully winnowed down the massive list of potential beginner handgun choices to ones we think offer the right mix of proven performance and approachability.